wtsi-hgi/softpack-docs/docs/how-to-guides/deploy.md

           spack: v0.20.0
 ```

-NB: These lines are default spack configuration that conflicts with our custom
+NB: These lines are default spack configuration entries that conflicts with our
-configuration in SoftPack.
-This may be fixed in the infrastructure repo at some
+custom configuration in SoftPack.
+This may be fixed in the infrastructure repo
-point, and so may not need doing.
+at some point, and so may not need doing.

 In the file `/lib/systemd/system/prefect-agent.service`, you'll need to append
 the spack path to the `Environment` line, like so: